 Millions of Americans use daily social media.
-But it can also be risky – especially for children.
-We will show you, how to teach your kids dealing with social media.
+But it can also be risky – especially for kids.
+Here are some ways to teach your kids dealing with social media.

 Children’s Online Privacy Protection Act

-Did you know that there is an age minimum for using social media platforms like Instagram or Facebook?
+Did you know that there’s an age minimum for using social media platforms like Instagram or Facebook?
 No?
-Don’t worry most people don’t know.
-The minimum age of using social media is 13 years.
+Don’t worry most people don’t.
+But the minimum age of using social media is 13 years.

 That’s due to the Children’s Online Privacy Protection Act.
 This act forbids companies from accessing data from people below this age.
 But even with this act, many younger children still try to get access to these platforms.